 - Get Cash the very next working day*

 - S$199 cashback offset first year annual fee

 CashOne Comparison Sites (MoneySmart) Campaign Terms and conditions apply.
 Click here for full Terms and Conditions.

-^The EIR for the applied rate of 4.98% p.a. is calculated based on a loan amount of S$50,000 and while the applied rate of 5.68% is calculated based on a loan amount of S$20,000.
-Both calculations have taken into consideration the first year annual fee of S$199.
+^The EIR for the applied rate of 3.88% p.a. is calculated based on a loan amount of S$20,000.
+The calculation has taken into consideration the first year annual fee of S$199.